'A tragic loss': Grieving gran says toddler's mum ran over little girl outside Papakura community hall

 The girl's family is well known in the community and family members have paid tribute to the toddler on social media.

-"Words can never express the sadness grief and pain we as a family church & community feels," one family member posted.
+"Words can never express the sadness, grief and pain we as a family church and community feels," one family member posted.

 Another said how much the little girl was loved and asked for prayers for strength for her family.

-"Rest in love...," the post was signed off.
+"Rest in love," the post was signed off.

 Figures on driveway deaths are not included in the road toll as they happen on private property, meaning it's hard to know exactly how many kids are killed in driveways each year.